roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

+===

- ****** You Couldn't Handle Me Ch.
-04 ****** byTheTalkMan© We both basked in the glow for a while.
+We both basked in the glow for a while.
 We both passed out slightly, exhausted, and when we awoke, neither of us wanted to break this moment.
 We talked and snuggled, clutched to each other, a far cry of the harder edge of the sex we had just had.
 She got kissy with me, kissing my neck, my cheek, and my mouth.
 I kissed her back, and soon, I rolled on top of her.
 Before I knew it, she was spread for me again, and I was inside of her.

  This was like the night before.
 This wasn't fucking.
 It was lovemaking.
 I was on top of her, slowly, passionately pleasuring her as she returned the favor.
 Her gasps and moans were hotter to me than anything I had heard before.
 And when I lost control and came inside her one more time, and made her cum one last time, I heard the words 'I love you' pass through her lips, and in that moment, I had never felt happier.
 This was so right.
 So perfect.